Flexible working request refused further action

 Fighting your corner

 Just because an initial flexible working request has been refused, and subsequent internal appeal rejected, does not necessarily mean this is the end of the road.
 You can then move on towards an official grievance against your company, which by law they are required to investigate and inform you of their findings.
-While the vast majority of flexible working requests are agreed internally, some may proceed to arbitration and even an employment tribunal.
+While the vast majority of flexible working requests are agreed internally, some may proceed to Acas Early Conciliation and, if unresolved, an employment tribunal.